Safeguarding and child protection advice to help prevent children and young people from all communities and cultures being subject to harm or abuse.

 Research shows that Black children and those of mixed heritage are more likely to be subject to child protection plans and/or end up in the care system than white children.
 The reasons behind this are still unclear, but we do know there are certain issues that impact on the safeguarding and wellbeing of BME children.

-As well as Black and minority ethnic families facing similar pressures of family life as other families, it is more likely that some BME families could face extra stress due to poverty, poor housing, unemployment and low income, immigration issues, language difficulty, mental health issues or discrimination.They may also lack awareness of or access to, appropriate services which could help them.
+As well as Black and minority ethnic families facing similar pressures of family life as other families, it is more likely that some BME families could face extra stress due to poverty, poor housing, unemployment and low income, immigration issues, language difficulty, mental health issues or discrimination.They may also lack awareness of, or access to, appropriate services which could help them.

 There are cultural differences in raising children - what might seem acceptable in one family or community may be deemed inappropriate in another.
-Some parents, particularly those who are new to the UK, may be confused about what is acceptable practices in the UK context and this may lead to questioning by various agencies about their parenting style and in more serious cases, investigation by children's services or the police.
+Some parents, particularly those who are new to the UK, may be confused about what are acceptable practices in the UK context and this may lead to questioning by various agencies about their parenting style and in more serious cases, investigation by children's services or the police.
 Some cultural practices are against the law in the UK, such as female genital mutilation.

 `Culture’ is no excuse for harming a child.
 All children have a right to be protected from harm and we need to be clear about the difference between culturally specific practice that is not harmful, and incidents of abuse that may be linked to cultural or religious beliefs.